 “We found all kinds of bottles and things,” he said.
 “Soda bottles from a drink they were making in Salem back in the ’50s, that they were selling here at the time.”

 In addition to the physical restoration inside and out, the Lenhardts have an ambitious vision for how they intend to use the historic property.

 Once complete, the Whiskey Hill Store will feature a dine-in cafe and sandwich shop as well as a drive-up coffee window built into the original belltower.
 It will also have sales of some food, retail and gift items, and restored antique furniture (Amy’s passion and profession).

-The schoolhouse motif will be restored as well, with some very nods nods to the property’s roots in its interior design.
-Finally, the attached living quarters will be rebuilt as a home for Daryl and Amy, as well as a suite of rooms that can be rented out as a bed and breakfast.
+The schoolhouse motif will be restored as well, with some very subtle nods to the property’s roots in its interior design.
+Finally, the attached living quarters will be rebuilt as a home for Darryl and Amy, as well as a suite of rooms that can be rented out as a bed and breakfast.

 To check in on the Lenhardts’ progress and support their efforts to “Restore the Store,” follow the Whiskey Hill Store on Facebook.